Mitsubishi Corporation

 Australia

 From 2011, Mitsubishi Corporation has established a new coral reef project in Australia.
 Working in collaboration with the Australian Institute of Marine Science (AIMS) and Earthwatch Australia, the aim is to conduct field research on the impact of black band diseases on coral reefs in the Great Barrier Reef.
-In particular, we will be assessing the role of light, temperature and water quality on the disease progression, as well as any seasonal dynamics that may exist.
+In particular, we assess the role of light, temperature and water quality on the disease progression, as well as any seasonal dynamics that may exist.

 Details of the Australia Site: